CprimeLearningLabs/terraform-azure-intro/labs/lab-2.2-CLI_Commands/lab2.2-terraform_commands.md

 terraform show
 ```

-Notice that the contents show the random number.
+Notice that the contents show the generated random number as the "result" attribute.

 ![Terraform show](./images/tf-show.png "Output of terraform show")

 To destroy the resource, run the following:

-*You will be asked to confirm the destroy comand*
+*You will be asked to confirm the destroy command.
+Type 'yes'.*

 ```
 terraform destroy